Fiddler crab: Reproductive behaviour

+Evolutionary conundrums

 Fiddler crabs such as Austruca mjoebergi have been shown to bluff about their fighting ability.
 Upon regrowing a lost claw, a crab will occasionally regrow a weaker claw that nevertheless intimidates crabs with smaller but stronger claws.
 This is an example of dishonest signalling.

 The dual functionality of the major claw of fiddler crabs has presented an evolutionary conundrum in that the claw mechanics best suited for fighting do not match up with the mechanics best suited for a waving display.

 Genera and species

 More than 100 species of fiddler crabs make up 11 of the 13 genera in the crab family Ocypodidae.
 These were formerly members of the genus Uca.
 In 2016, most of the subgenera of Uca were elevated to genus rank, and the fiddler crabs now occupy 11 genera making up the subfamilies Gelasiminae and Ucinae.